 The parade should pretty much be over by 5 in the afternoon, and by then, many people will be getting thirsty.
 It cannot be denied that the Irish have gotten a bad reputation for going overboard with their pints and whiskey.
 And some New Yorkers have done their share in advancing that reputation.
 Irish pubs like McSorley’s in the East Village, An Béal Bocht in Riverdale or Rory Dolan’s in Yonkers may be packed this evening.
 But Christopher Dowd, who teaches Irish literature at the University of New Haven, reminds us that pubs are not meant to be places of excess.

 “Pub culture was never about getting drunk,” Dowd told USA Today.
 “It was about socializing, usually around music or storytelling.”

-And let’s not forget to honor the patron saint of Ireland in a way he would most appreciate.
+And let’s not forget to honor the patron saint of Ireland in.

 Happy St. Patrick’s Day!